splashsky/modello/readme.md

 ## How does it work?

+You can now `require` Modello in a Composer package!

 Download the `.zip` or clone the project using Git.
 Move the `Modello.php`class file to wherever you want to.
 In the script you need to use Modello in, `require` it.

 There are two ways to use Modello.
 We'll cover the main way to get it going.